Homework left at home. Baseball practice with no cleats. Lunch left on the counter. Another missed music lesson.

 I’m sure you have heard this before – setting up routines for our children and ourselves is the best way to calm the turbulence and conduct a productive household.
 This seems pretty basic, but not always as easy as it sounds.
 I get that.
 I just finished reading a short, but thoughtful article from the American Academy of Pediatrics entitled Family Life: The Importance of Family Routines, and it really made me think about my own experiences with creating routines, and the struggling parents I have advised over the years.

 My children had no choice but to fall in line or be left behind.
-My husband and I both worked, he traveled, and the kids were involved with sports, clubs, and friends.
+I worked, and had commitments, and the kids were involved with sports, clubs, and friends.
 Routines were, in part, a way of surviving.
 We all needed the structures in place to assure we were where we were supposed to be, and had what we needed, when we needed it.
 Our routines were mostly effective.
 But still, as the kids grew up, it became increasingly evident that I had taken on the lion’s share of directing and orchestrating.
 It took our move to Cincinnati in 1999 to highlight this reality.

 I recall starting the new school year, expecting the kids to fall right back into what I thought were established routines.
 What I failed to realize was that, in some areas, they relied too heavily on me to cue the routine.
 It was my routine, and not really theirs.
 I had to evaluate where, and more importantly, why things were breaking down.